RadicalZephyr/radicalzephyr.github.io/source/_posts/2014-10-07-dot-dot-dot-and-this-is-why-master-should-be-stable.md

 behold, it worked!!
-Then, in retrospect, having seen that issue describing the disconnect between the docs for flaskr in the flask `master` branch and what the latest stable version was, I went and looked at the [last stable release docs][laststable] for flaskr, and there it was.
+Then, in retrospect, having seen that issue describing the disconnect between the docs for flaskr in the flask `master` branch and what the latest stable version was, I went and looked at the [last stable release docs][laststable] for Flaskr, and there it was.
 Simple instructions to do the simple, straightforward thing.